 The science of numbers and their operations, interrelations, combinations, generalizations, and abstractions of spaced configurations and their structure.
 Development of formal logical systems or various numerical and algebraic computations, and the application of these principles.
 Projects in this category could involve calculus, geometry, number theory, statistics, complex analysis, probability, etc.

-1. Only one (1) project can be entered per competitive area.
+1. Only one (1) project can be entered per competition.

-2. Six (6) copies of a typed 8-½ inch by 11 inch, double-spaced scientific paper must accompany the project to be submitted.
+2. Submit one copy of a typed 8-½ inch by 11 inch, double-spaced scientific paper must accompany the project to be submitted.

 a.
-The content of the paper, which should not exceed five (5) pages, should include:
+The content of the paper, which should not exceed twenty (20) pages, should include:

 1. a short introduction describing the background and purpose of the work